ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 # Computer Pointer Controller
-This project, uses a gaze detection to control the mouse pointer on the computer.
-App uses the Gaze Estimation model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
+This project uses gaze detection to control the mouse pointer on the computer.
+App uses Gaze Estimation neural network model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.

 ## How it works
 The app uses InferenceEngine API from Intel's OpenVino ToolKit to build the gaze estimation model which requires three inputs: